-- 73. Regarding financial resources designated to provide training, the MOT has secured funds for the AML/CFT training of the law enforcement Agencies. for the sixth Follow-Up report the Authorities indicated that the Training Programme II was approved by the Minister of Justice and it has been implemented since August 2015.
-The Police Department and the Landsrecherche (Ministry of Justice) are expected to receive training before the end of 2015 as well. - 74.
-Regarding to the need of licencing of the MTCs, as indicated in the fourth follow-up report, the MOT started discussions with the PPO and expected that the PPO would close the MTCs operating without license.
-For the fourth follow-up report, the Authorities indicated that the CBCS discontinued the licensing process with the MTC in question.
+- 74. Regarding financial resources designated to provide training, the MOT has secured funds for the AML/CFT training of the law enforcement Agencies.
+There is no new update in this regard. - 75.
+Regarding to the need of licencing of the MTCs, as indicated in the previous follow-up report, the MOT started discussions with the PPO and expected that the PPO would close the MTCs operating without license.
+For the last follow-up report, the Authorities indicated that the CBCS discontinued the licensing process with the MTC in question.
 The PPO was informed by the CBCS of the illegally operation MTC.
 The MOT is responsible for the reporting of unusual transactions by service providers.
 From this perspective the MOT approaches all MTC's to urge them to report the unusual transactions.
-For the sixth FUR the Authorities have indicated that actually there is a case in the Court between the unlicensed MTC and the CBCS which the MTC has lost in first instance.
-The Appeals Court is reviewing the case which is expected to be handled before the end of 2015.
+There is no new update regarding the operation of MTCs without licences, for this report, the PPO is reviewing the case.
 This Recommendation remains not fully met.